 Task Detail Form

 The Task Form and Task Detail Forms are very similar.
 They contain the same information in the lower section of the view.
 However, Task Detail form contains more data in the header information than the Task Form.
-Once the form is open, the form contains 8 sub views which provide different ways of looking at data for flexibility.
-Even though the Task Form may be shown on its own it is typically shown as part of a split screen typically with the Gantt chart view in the top pane.
+Once the form is open, lower section of the form contains 8 sub views which provide different ways of looking at data for flexibility.
+Even though the Task Form may be shown as a stand alone view it is typically shown as part of a split screen view.
+One of the most popular split view combinations is showing the Gantt Chart view in the top pane and the Task Form in the bottom pane.

-To show the Task Form in the bottom pane of a split screen and the Gantt chart view on the top:
+To show the Gantt Chart view in the toppane and the Task Form in the bottom pane of a split screen:

-Click on Task Gantt Chart view
+Click on Task Gantt Chart

 In the lower right corner just below the down arrow is a small bar.
 Double click on the bar